How to winterize a karcher pressure washer

 To protect the internal components, it’s crucial to introduce antifreeze into the system.
 Start with connecting a funnel to the garden hose attachment of the machine.
 Then, pour the antifreeze solution slowly through the funnel until it fills the water circuit.

-See also Were to get power it pressure washer parts
+See also How to clean house siding without pressure washer

 Procedure